ZdravkaGoranova/Zdravka-Goranova-portfolio/README.md

 ![](/prodject.jpg)

-# MyProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
-This project was bootstrapped with Angular.
-Single Page App (SPA) Used Тailwind.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.